HM33-Alt/shape-cast/README.md

    - Click on the canvas to place the selected shape</li>
    - Once you have selected a shape, you do not need to click the same shape button again unless you would like to change the shape.</li>
    - In other words, you can select a shape once and place it on the canvas as many times as you can and as fast as you can until you need to change the shape.</li>
-   - Use 'Clear Space' to remove all shapes</li>
+   - Use 'Clear Space' to remove all shapes (WARNING: Your score will reset!)</li>
-   - Press 'Start Game' to begin a new game or restart if its too hard</li>
+   - Press 'Start Game' to begin a new game or restart if you are stuck</li>

 4. Tips
    - Plan your shape placements carefully